Solo User Guide

 solo-deployment_ADD_CLUSTER_OUTPUT

-You need to generate keys for your nodes, or in this case single node.
+You need to generate keys for your nodes — in this example, a single node.

 solo keys consensus generate --gossip-keys --tls-keys --deployment "${SOLO_DEPLOYMENT}"